International Vaccine Allocation: An Optimization Framework: Results

 \subsection{Sensitivity Analysis}

 This section examines the sensitivity of the best policy and predicted deaths to several model parameters.
 Starting with Scenario 3.2 (because it showed the most benefit of policies that are not donor-first), parameters were varied one at a time.
-For each parameter value, all priority policies were simulated and the optimization algorithm was tried for several initial policies and optimization parameter values.
-The best policy found is either a priority policy or gives vaccine to the donor on the days listed in Table \ref{tab:sens}.
+For each parameter value, all priority policies were simulated and the optimization algorithm was run.
+The best policy found is compared to a donor first policy in Table \ref{tab:sens}.

-For the first sensitivity, we assumed that all areas contribute to emergence of the variant, not just the nondonor areas (\say{global variant}) and doubled $n$, since the population contributing to the variant is doubled.
+For the first sensitivity, we assumed that all areas contribute to emergence of the variant, not just the nondonor areas (\say{global variant}) and doubled $\mu$, since a larger population is contributing to the variant.
 The donor-first policy is much better than other priority policies, and all policies have very similar time until the variant may appear.
 Next, the time horizon was extended.
-For both 270 and 360 days, the best priority policy is donor-last.
-In contrast, for the baseline scenario, the best priority policy vaccinates the donor second.
-The best policy found is very close to a donor-last policy.
-When behavior dynamics are increased (by decreasing $v^u$), giving middle priority to the donor is best; however, a donor-last policy greatly increases time until the variant may appear and reduces total deaths to 604.3.
-Eliminating behavior dynamics leads to much higher deaths.
+For both 270 and 360 days, the best policy found vaccinates the donor last; before that, it has some switching between the nondonor areas.
+In contrast, for the baseline scenario, the best policy vaccinates the donor after partially vaccinating both nondonor areas.
+Generally, we found that a donor-last policy performs better when the time horizon extends well beyond the mean time when the variant appears, so that the variant has more impact.

+When behavior dynamics are increased (by decreasing $I_{\rm{max}}$), the best policy vaccinates the donor slightly earlier than in the baseline scenario.
+Eliminating behavior dynamics ($I_{\rm{max}}$=0) leads to much higher deaths.
 The best policy, by far, is donor-first in this more severe scenario.

-When the infection days until the variant may occur is increased, a donor-first policy is best by a wide margin.
-This is due to a limitation of the scenario: the variant appears later and will have more impact after the 180 days.
-When the infections days until the variant is decreased, vaccinating the donor second performs well, but a switching policy does slightly better.
+When the mean infectious days until the variant is increased, the best policy is a priority policy that gives second priority to the donor, beginning donor vaccinations nine days earlier than in the baseline scenario.
+When the mean infectious days until the variant is decreased to 40,000, this policy, which is fairly close to the baseline best policy, is again best.
+However, when the mean is decreased to 35,000, the donor-first policy is best, but only sightly better than the donor-second policy.
+These results show that the best policy is very sensitive to when the variant emerges and that a switching policy is only needed in a narrow range of parameter values.